tianweiy/Waymo_Kitti_Adapter/README.md

-My customized folked of Yao Shao's Waymo_Kitti_Adapter.
+My customized folk of Yao Shao's Waymo_Kitti_Adapter.
 It will only extract 3d detection related data.

 The original README is given below.
 # Waymo_Kitti_Adapter